-- 15.1 Candidates who fail to satisfy the Progression and Award Board at a first diet, will, subject to regulation 8.2 (withdrawal from a Programme), be required to re-enter the relevant modules at the re-assessment diet offered within the same session. - 15.2 The Progression and Award Board may, however, if there is substantive evidence that the student has failed to engage with the module, require a candidate to undertake a further formal programme of study, which may include repeating the work of the individual module, either with or, exceptionally, without a requirement to attend.
+15.1 Candidates who fail to satisfy the Progression and Award Board at a first diet, will, subject to regulation 8.2 (withdrawal from a Programme), be required to re-enter the relevant modules at the re-assessment diet offered within the same session.
+Candidates on non-standard start

-- 15.3 Where a candidate fails to satisfy the Progression and Award Board in any assessable element of a module, the Examiners may amend the form of assessment to be re-entered, provided adequate notice is given to the candidate of the amended form of assessment to be set. - 15.4 Where a candidate was unable to enter an assessment for good cause, the Progression and Award Board will act in accordance with the procedures set out in the Consideration of Mitigating Circumstances.
+- Taught Post-graduate programmes will undertake resits after the first Trimester of study, in line with Regulation 9.3. - 15.2 The Progression and Award Board may, however, if there is substantive evidence that the student has failed to engage with the module, require a candidate to undertake a further formal programme of study, which may include repeating the work of the individual module, either with or, exceptionally, without a requirement to attend. - 15.3 Where a candidate fails to satisfy the Progression and Award Board in any assessable element of a module, the Examiners may amend the form of assessment to be re-entered, provided adequate notice is given to the candidate of the amended form of assessment to be set. - 15.4 Where a candidate was unable to enter an assessment for good cause and has submitted a declaration under the Fit to Sit Policy, the Progression and Award Board will act in accordance with the procedures set out in the Fit to Sit Policy. - 15.5 Where a candidate on a Taught postgraduate programme has failed to satisfactorily complete module requirements and has 30 or more credits outstanding at the PgD exit point, the Progression and Award Board may exercise its discretion to require the student to complete any or all outstanding credit prior to undertaking the Masters Dissertation (or equivalent module).

-16. Failure at the Re-assessment Diet
+16. Failure at the Re-Assessment Diet (Undergraduate Students)